 Health data management means just what it sounds like.
 It is the act of literally managing all the data that healthcare organizations hold – medical charts, x-rays, MRIs, electronic medical records, patient interview forms, etc. Health Data Management is important to keep a hospital or other healthcare organization running efficiently.. . .

 Risk stratification is or should be a high priority action item in all healthcare organizations right now.
 Risk stratification is the process of classifying patients based on their personal statistics, as well as their symptoms, past hospitalizations, and many other factors.

 Risk stratification is used to predict, prioritize and . . .

 Has the Future of Healthcare Hit its Plateau?

 When you walk into a doctor's office, clinic or hospital, it may not feel like there have been any significant changes.
 In fact, many aspects within the healthcare system feel like they move at a snail's pace.
-However, an evolution has made its way through the underbelly of the data and . . .
+However, an evolution has made its way through the underbelly of the . . .

 In some of the early years of medical practice, it wasn't uncommon but more often widely accepted, that a bloody surgical coat signified the efficiency and well practiced background of a doctor.
 Many doctors would refuse to wash or replace this "lucky" coat in hopes that their success would continue.
 In modern times, we would be . . .